apache/spark/docs/sql-migration-guide-upgrade.md

 ## Upgrading From Spark SQL 2.4 to 3.0

   - In PySpark, when creating a `SparkSession` with `SparkSession.builder.getOrCreate()`, if there is an existing `SparkContext`, the builder was trying to update the `SparkConf` of the existing `SparkContext` with configurations specified to the builder, but the `SparkContext` is shared by all `SparkSession`s, so we should not update them.
-Since 3.0, the builder come to not update the configurations.
+Since 3.0, the builder comes to not update the configurations.
 This is the same behavior as Java/Scala API in 2.3 and above.
 If you want to update them, you need to update them prior to creating a `SparkSession`.

 ## Upgrading From Spark SQL 2.3 to 2.4